madeofpendletonwool/PinePods/completed_todos.md

 - [x] Validate adding and removing podcasts that after a host is subscribed to that they are part of works okay.
 - [x] Subbed people feeds remove after a period (Seems like this might be a non-issue)
 - [] Get a nightly person refresh task going
-- [] Double check the whole workflow
+- [x] Double check the whole workflow
   - [x] Add host in podpeople
   - [x] Add host in podndex person tag
   - [x] Issue when playing episodes from subscribed people tab.
 Ones not added error when not finding autoskip times
   - [x] Issue when playing episodes from subscribed people tab. stream fails when playing episodes subbed to: 	http://localhost:8041/api/data/stream/2487?api_key=ZDvknSFLZ7UGrE28hupzUBOVmPq5XPTA79MWjEJ80LJyhFFIbqGxLitrNKXFzoqz&user_id=2 - Episode not found or not downloaded
-  - [] Handle situation on people subs page when playing episode from podcast not in Episodes table
-  - [] Check entire workflow and 0.7.0 with mysql/mariadb
+  - [x] Check entire workflow and 0.7.0 with mysql/mariadb

 Pre-0.7.0:

 - [] Write a blog on PodPeopleDB
-- [] A podcast that doesn't open: tested
+- [] Update Readme

 Version 0.7.0